Gretsch Pickguard Paint removal

 Once the bracket had been painted over, I used a spray coat of clear acrylic lacquer and sprinkled on some green metallic metal flakes used in custom car paint onto the wet clear acrylic surface.

 I carefully damped this down with a tissue to bed it into the clear coat when it was near to dry.
 I did this a couple of times and then left it overnight to dry out each time.
-I then applied a brush coat of Tamiya Acrylic clear coat over the sparkle coat, using one coat per day over 3 days and left it to harden.
+I then applied a brush coat of Tamiya Acrylic clear coat over the sparkle coat, using one coat per day over 3 days and left it to harden for a day between applications.

 You can see the clear guard and the bracket in Green Sparkle! -